 Usage

-To use Django ReportCraft, Navigate to https://mysite/reports/ and create a new report entry by clicking the Add Report button on the top-right corner.
-Make sure you are logged in otherwise the button will not be visible.
+To use Django ReportCraft, Navigate to https://mysite/reports/editor/ and create a new report entry by clicking the + Add button from the Reports list.

 Report Form